luzahulilhikmah/galleryproject/README.md

 # galleryproject

-This project is the result of learning css3.
+This project is the result of learning CSS3.
+This project only use CSS3.